hershs/math-exercises/README.md

 math-exercises
 ==============

-Generate math exercises for children
+Gaelyk application to generate math exercises for children

+This site is working on address http://math-exercises.appspot.com/